 Imagine spending the rest of your business journey limiting your abilities based off a few interactions in the early days.
 This was where he was at.

-I could see this was going to hold him back and jeopardise the success of his business.
+I could see this was going to hold him back and jeopardize the success of his business.

 To solve the limiting belief you need to analyse the entire system he was operating in.
 I got him to talk me through his sales process.
 In short, the real issue he faced was not being able to sell but how to sell.
 He would get on a phone call with a prospect and freeze.